Aditya0257/eth_deposit_tracker/README.md

 - **Alchemy Webhooks**: The endpoint `https://luganodes.corevision.live/txntracker` receives real-time data for deposits on the Beacon Deposit Contract.
 This webhook provides updates on deposit events as they occur.

 - **JSON RPC with Axios**: For fetching additional data, such as transaction history, that is not provided by the real time monitoring webhook, there is a `seed.ts` file that can use Axios to make JSON RPC calls.
-These calls can be made to the Ethereum network to fetch details for the past deposits.
+These calls can be made to the Ethereum network to fetch details of past deposits.

 ### PostgreSQL Setup